 - Sensors (construction and characteristics)

-- Sensor networks (communication between sensors, how to arrange/coordinate large #s of sensors)
+- Sensor networks (communication between sensors and coordination of a large number of sensors)

 - Case studies.

 On completion of this subject students should:

 - 1. Demonstrate proficiency and deep understanding of the principles and operation, networking and data processing of a range of sensor systems used in mechatronic systems